 There is a big issue here, and that is that federal laws have mostly left spy tech up to state institutions primarily in the United States where many lawyers are more based on the state’s legislature rather than national.

 A lot of these laws have failed to keep up with the drastic changes in spy tech and still basically allow you to film and take undercover video as long as the subject is not in a compromised nude/sexual or blatantly defamatory situation.
-Since you can still be sued this day and age for libel and harassment, it may not be worth uploading that defamatory youtube video if your in one of the states that frown upon that behavior.
+Since you can still be sued in this day and age for libel and harassment, it may not be worth uploading that defamatory youtube video if your in one of the states that frown upon that behavior.

 In the end, Gawker was sued out of existence and essentially destroyed and charged the revenue that Hogan may have made had he released the video himself.
 This was a massive lawsuit, and nationally televised some said that it was the death of free speech.

-Regardless of being a celebrity with access to million dollar lawyers or not you must be ready to have a person that catches you recording to prosecute you and possibly win dependent on what you record.
+Regardless of being a celebrity with access to million-dollar lawyers or not you must be ready to have a person that catches you recording to prosecute you and possibly win dependent on what you record.

 Family and spouses, is it a breach of trust?

 Let’s start with one of the most common uses of spy cams and that is infidelity.
-Sometimes you have trust issues with a spouse, and you need to be sure what is going on.
+Sometimes you have trust issues with a spouse, and you need to be sure of what is going on.
 There are arguments on both sides.
-The ethical debate is if you trust your spouse you don’t need to spy on her and you spying is as big of a trust breach as infidelity if you don’t find something.
+The ethical debate is if you trust your spouse you don’t need to spy on her and your spying is as big of a trust breach as infidelity if you don’t find something.
 Imagine you find nothing your spouse was utterly faithful to you, and they see your spy technology in the bedroom.
 This could be a marriage ender; most spouses would immediately end a relationship if they find this type of technology.

 However, another question crops up when you are sure without a doubt something is happening and need documentation for a divorce lawyer or keeping the children.
 This could be one of those points where you cross the ethical line and see the rewards outway the risks and decide to go ahead.